The Killing of the Imam: Synopsis

 In 1969, Imam Abdullah Haron was incarcerated and killed in detention in Cape Town, South Africa.
 A much loved community leader, he was active within an inactive community in raising awareness of the plight of his compatriots living under apartheid.
 During the 60s, Imam Haron became more active and began travelling abroad to raise funds for impoverished families back home.
 Mixing animation, documentary and stock footage, this short film looks at the last few years of the Imam's life and death.
-It is told by his grandson, the filmmaker, through the eyes of a child.
+It is told by his grandson, the filmmaker Khalid Shamis, through the eyes of a child.